 Pricing

-As mentioned above, Pickup Music offers a fourteen-day free trial; after that, the subscription costs $14.99 monthly, or $149.99 annually (a savings of thirty dollars yearly.)
+As mentioned above, Pickup Music offers a fourteen-day free trial; after that, the subscription costs have increased in 2024 to $29.99 monthly, or $179.99 annually (a savings of $180 over monthly payments) to reflect recent upgrades and new features.

 How Does Pickup Music Work?